 You might notice that the direction of the correlation has become positive once we found the right segmentation.
 This is not always necessity, as a negative correlation (the less “A” the more “B”) can be as meaningful as a positive one (the more “A” the more “B”), but in our case it’s intuitively “good”: we’re typically happier to see Perseverance having a positive correlation with Performance (meaning the more Perseverance the more Performance) rather than a negative one.

 In our analysis, we simply examined the correlation of Performance with some Competencies.
 There are, however, many more advanced statistical techniques (linear regression, mediation analysis or structural equation modeling) that enable us to make stronger conclusions regarding the connection between the variables, eventually including causality (“Does higher Perseverance result in higher Performance?”)

 One might argue that it makes limited sense to use Competency measures that are summarized on a group level.
 Another possibly valid point is that regardless of the current level of development of a certain Competency, it shall be advisable to develop it (further) once its correlation to Performance is high.
 I leave these decisions to you.
 Although Competency development happens at the level of individuals, for logistic reasons it might still make sense to examine averages of levels of development at a group level.
 It is also a question of logistics (and strategy) if the company focuses on the development of underdeveloped Competencies or concentrates the efforts on the continuing development of those key Competencies that are already well developed.
 Statistics won’t make the people management decisions for you!
-But it can help a lot for you to make wiser decisions.
+But it can help a lot for you to make wiser decisions using people analytics.